ipodao/alldoc/Game/Cocos2dx/COCOS2d-X-by-Example-Beginners-Guide/COCOS2d-X-by-Example-Beginners-Guide.md

                 SimpleAudioEngine::sharedEngine()->playEffect("bombFail.wav");
             }
             _bomb->setVisible(false);
-            //reset hits with shockwave, so we can count combo hits _shockwaveHits = 0;
+            // reset hits with shockwave, so we can count combo hits _shockwaveHits = 0;
-            //if no bomb currently on screen, create one } else {
-            CCPoint tap = touch->getLocation();
+        } else { //if no bomb currently on screen, create one CCPoint tap = touch->getLocation();
             _bomb->stopAllActions();
             _bomb->setScale(0.1f);